PaddlePaddle/Parakeet/examples/fastspeech/README.md

 --checkpoint_clarinet='../clarinet/checkpoint/step-500000' \
 --output='./synthesis' \
 ```

 We use Clarinet to synthesis wav, so it necessary for you to prepare a pre-trained [Clarinet checkpoint](https://paddlespeech.bj.bcebos.com/Parakeet/clarinet_ljspeech_ckpt_1.0.zip).

 Or you can run the script file directly.

 ```bash
 sh synthesis.sh
 ```

-For more help on arguments:
+For more help on arguments

 ``python synthesis.py --help``.